art-cmyk/ValtechAssessment/README.md

 ## How to run the tests:
 1. Tests are using NUnit are the testing framework.
+2. Please find the App.config in Valtech.Website.UI.Tests project and set the value of "TestSettingsFile" key to the absolute path of "ValtechSettings.config" file which is in the same directory as App.config.
+For some reason, on my machine, the relative paths in App.config are not being honoured.
+So, just to be on the safe side, please set the value on your machine as well as I know that this will definitely work.
-2. Run the tests as you would any other Nunit tests.
+3. Run the tests as you would any other Nunit tests.